conghd/AMA_Coding_Exercise/README.md

 ## Example Usage

     ./gradlew app:run --console=plain
-    Enter a string(letters only): WelcometoEdmonton!
+    Enter a string(letters only): WelcometoEdmonton
     Enter a number: 5
-    Shifted string: 'nton!WelcometoEdmo'
+    Shifted string: 'ontonWelcometoEdm'

 ## Error Handling
 * The program ensures that the input string contains  letters.